-OMT 127-Advanced Typewriting
+OMT 126-Intermediate Typewriting

 The course is designed to enhance a student's keyboarding speed and accuracy and to study formatting of business documents.
-Students, using proper technique, will increase keying speed toward a goal of 60 words per minute and format a variety of business documents.
-The business publications include medical and legal forms, web pages and integrated projects based on real company publications.
-Many of these projects incorporate the use of graphic elements.
+Students, using proper technique, will increase keying speed toward a goal of 55 words per minute.
+Common business documents such as letters, memos, reports, tables with formulas, itineraries, agendas, minutes, and labels will be created.
+Advanced formatting includes mail merge, forms, styles and desktop publishing.